Alle43221/Timetable-Parser/README.md

     ```

 2. **Install dependencies**:
-    You may need some Python packages such as `ics`, `requests`, `beautifulsoup4`, etc. Install them using:
+    You may need a Python package such as `ics`.
+Install it using:
     ```bash
-    pip install -r requirements.txt
+    pip install ics
     ```

 ## How to Use